 In the event that the ST film is punctured or cut, place an adhesive tape on both its sides to delay the break from developing further.
+The ST is still functional with small tears and adhesive tape.

 MetCam Setup

 To demonstrate the cloud detection and alarming with the ST, MetCam needs to: